 The Professional Negligence Law Review: Editor's Preface

-This third edition of The Professional Negligence Law Review provides an indispensable overview of the law and practice of professional liability and regulation in 15 jurisdictions.
+This fourth edition of The Professional Negligence Law Review provides an indispensable overview of the law and practice of professional liability and regulation in 15 jurisdictions.
 The Professional Negligence Law Review contains information that is invaluable to the large number of firms, insurers, practitioners and other stakeholders who are concerned with the liability and regulatory issues of professionals across the globe.
-I am especially pleased this year to have a chapter on the United States.
-This was a significant undertaking by our colleagues at Hinshaw & Culbertson – Tom McGarry, Katherine Schnake and Michael Ruff.
-It has provided a vital resource and stands testament to the depth and breadth of their practice.
+The variation in law and practice across the different jurisdictions is very noticeable and underlines the usefulness of a guide such as this.

-In all jurisdictions we now face several years of claims and regulatory issues arising out of the current economic and social turbulence.
+In most jurisdictions we now face a period of claims and regulatory issues arising out of the current economic and social turbulence.
 Jurisdictions and professions will be affected in different ways.
-In the United Kingdom we will have the further changes emerging from the expiry of the transition period following the UK's departure from the EU.
-The implementation of new trade arrangements and new jurisdiction and choice of laws arrangements will follow.
+In the United Kingdom, we will have the further changes following the country's departure from the EU.
+The implementation of new trade arrangements and new jurisdiction and choice-of-law arrangements will follow.
 Rapid changes such as these and economic downturns are the dry tinder for professional mistakes and wrongdoing.

 Reynolds Porter Chamberlain LLP